-Two slices of pizza, half a burger, multiple handfuls of fries, and an untold amount of mini cupcakes later, Lorde – pseudonym of 20-year-old Ella Yelich-O’Connor – entered the room (to thunderous applause).
+Two slices of pizza, half a burger, multiple handfuls of fries, and an untold amount of mini cupcakes later, Lorde – the pseudonym of 20-year-old Ella Yelich-O’Connor – entered the room (to thunderous applause).
 Still cradling a platter of french fries on my lap, my jaw dropped at the musician’s casual demeanor and radiant friendliness.
 Before she even introduced herself to the crowd of strangers, I could tell she was already at home.

-As we nibbled on our pizza (which only added to the slumber party vibe), Ella detailed the juicy (!) gossip behind each track on the album.
-She would speak for a few minutes, and then play the next song via an iPhone and technically-disinclined AUX cord.
+As we nibbled on our pizza (which only added to the whole slumber party vibe), Ella detailed the juicy (!) gossip behind each track on the album.
+She would speak for a few minutes, then play the next song via an iPhone and technically-disinclined AUX cord.
 Nothing that came out of her mouth was remotely provocative or TMZ headline-worthy (not that her personal life is anyone’s business), but in these conversations, it still felt like Ella was telling us her deepest, darkest secrets.
 I didn’t know Scorpios had the capacity reveal themselves so intimately, but Ella did so with fierce passion and truthfulness.
 This girl was spilling her guts to a room full of outsiders via song – and, to be honest, I don’t know how she had the power to do it.
 (Granted, the entire world is going to hear these secrets in just a few short days.
 This all must be a Scorpio thing.)

 Oversharing and out-of-focus photos by Megan.